griffithlab/rnabio.org/_posts/0002-02-01-Adapter_Trim.md

 ```

+### Use FastQC and multiqc to compare the impact of trimming

 Optional exercise: Compare the FastQC reports for fastq files before and after trimming.
 All fastqc reports can be generated on the commandline.

 ```bash